sakshamsood3/Hands4All/README.md

 # Hands4All
-This is a Sign Language Detection Project made using Python and Open CV that can be  used for American Sign Language Detection and can empower thousands of people across the Globe
+Hands4All a remarkable Python and OpenCV project designed to detect American Sign Language (ASL) gestures.
+This powerful tool holds the potential to empower individuals worldwide by promoting effective communication through ASL.
+By harnessing the capabilities of technology, Hands4All aims to make a positive impact by enabling thousands of people to communicate and connect through the beautiful language of signs.